YiconRain/mirage/README.md

 If you don't have a GPU host, this artifact includes helpers to spin up Modal cloud GPUs. **This is entirely optional**; the per-GPU instructions above work on any A100/H100/B200 host.

+If you don't have a Modal account, contact the authors and we can provide temporary access to a pre-configured Modal instance.

 ### Local prereqs (one-time)